Berny23/LD-ToyPad-Emulator/README.md

 - Supports all available characters and vehicles
 - Save vehicle upgrades
 - Supports most if not all of the consoles the game is available for (please test if you're able)
+- Displays the toypad's light effects
+- Can be used from mobile devices
 - Confirmed working on [Cemu](https://www.youtube.com/watch?v=7CBa9u2ip-Y), real Wii U, [real PS3](https://github.com/Berny23/LD-ToyPad-Emulator/issues/10#issuecomment-933027554) and [real PS4](https://www.reddit.com/r/Legodimensions/comments/pb32zg/comment/hamfj29/?utm_source=share&utm_medium=web2x&context=3)
 - Can be configured easily by following the instructions below